jaredhaight/lgod/README.md

 Live Geek or Die
 ================
 Live Geek or Die (http://www.livegeekordie.com) is a news and opinion site about technology.
 I designed the backend and the layout and responsive design of the frontend.
 The stack consists of Varnish, Nginx, Django and MySQL.
-It is the second site that I have built.
+It is the second public website that I have built.

 Stuff I did on the front end that I think is cool
 -------------------------------------------------